medpar/STR/README.md

-# 📡 STR — AI‑Augmented FM Radio Broadcaster
+# 📡 AI‑Augmented FM Radio Broadcaster

 A classic VHF‑FM radio transmitter, supercharged with modern AI.
 Type or *speak* a request and a Raspberry Pi turns it into a synthetic‑voice broadcast that any ordinary FM receiver can pick up.